tonytruong101/nextjs-nginx/README.md

  git clone this repo and run `docker-compose up -d` to get started

-# Getting Started with Create React App
+# Getting Started with Create NextJS App

 This project was bootstrapped with [Create NextJS App](https://nextjs.org/docs/getting-started).